MarcellavonderWeppen/animal-translator/src/about/challenges+takeaways.md

 - I was away on vacation.
 No coding, but I took a course about SASS on LinkedIn Learning.
 Now I feel I closed this gap in my understanding.
 Also I decided, that I don't need SASS for this project - it wouldn't bring along any improvements, at least nothing obvious.
 - Speaking about LinkedIn Learning, as I was on the free trial month, I felt the pressure to use it.
 So I took some more courses: Shopify, Hugo, Markdown and WebFlow.
-- After holidays I got the flue - it took me some time to recover.
+- After my holidays I got the flue - it took me some time to recover.
 - Regarding the backend module at school, I thought we would get some days to code our own personal project like we did for the other modules.
 But we didn't.
 I really wanted to code a Markdown Blog as my personal backend project, so that's what I did in the evenings and weekends.
 - Also, I got a fine offer for an internship.
 I really would like to embrace this opportunity.
 I already passed the first interview, so now I should prepare for the tech interviews, I guess!
 - Also, the final project with my class started.
 I am in the best team ever, working on the coolest project ever.
 So, I want to give my 100% for that as well.